 Purpose of the resume.
-Decide right away what your job search objective is, what kind of work abroad you can do and want to get.
+Decide right away what your job search objective is, and what kind of work abroad you can do and want to get.
 What position, based on your experience, you will be able to fill.
-When interviewing for jobs abroad, your skills will definitely be tested.
+When interviewing for jobs abroad, your skills will be tested.
 Even if you have been formally listed in a position but have not practically done the job, it will come out sooner or later.

 Your skills will be checked.

 Objectivity.
 When writing your resume, stick only to the real facts.
-Write only about your personal professional knowledge, experience.
+Write only about your professional knowledge, and experience.
 Be prepared for the fact that you will have to justify and maybe even confirm all the specified information on probation.

 Briefness.
 A resume should usually be 1-2 pages long.
 So write only what will bring you closer to your goal of getting the coveted position.
 Provide information that is meaningful to the employer abroad.
 Be concise and consistent.
 Don’t write essays with long and complex sentences.